EXPLAINER-What are credit default swaps and why are they causing trouble for Europe's banks?

 In 2014, a new category of credit event was introduced, so-called "Governmental Intervention", to address investor concerns that CDS would not cover measures taken by governments to support struggling entities, especially banks.

-Like any financial asset, CDSs are actively traded.
+Like any financial asset, CDS are actively traded.
 If the perception of risk increases around a debt issuer, demand for its CDS rises, widening the spread.

 The biggest CDS market is for governments.
 Brazil tops the charts, with an daily notional average of $350 million trades each day, based on DTCC data.

-Credit Suisse's CDSs were the most actively traded on the corporate front in the last quarter of 2022, with $100 million traded each day, DTCC data shows.
+Credit Suisse's CDS were the most actively traded on the corporate front in the last quarter of 2022, with $100 million traded each day, DTCC data shows.

 LEADING ROLE IN 2008 CRISIS